Eko Eko Azarak: Wizard of Darkness: Release

 Eko Eko Azarak: Wizard of Darkness was released in Japan on April 8, 1995.
 It was shown at the Toronto Film Festival in September 1995.
+The film was adapted into a video game also titled Eko Eko Azarak: Wizard of Darkness for PlayStation.
+It was released on December 29, 1995.

 A DVD of the film was released by Tokyo Shock on December 16, 2003.
 The disc included footage of the films premiere, the trailer, and interviews with the director and Kimika Yoshino.

 Reception

 Variety gave the film a positive review, referring to it as "high-octane, modestly produced occult thriller is top-notch genre fare", and that "obviously plowing a familiar celluloid field, director/co-writer Sato demonstrates not only a visual flair for the genre, but a wicked sense of humor that deftly counterbalances the per force conventions of this type of story."

 The film won the Minami Toshiko Award at the 1995 Yubari International Fantastic Film Festival.
 It was also selected for the official competition for best film at the 1997 Fantasporto.